-Invite a buddy to join you in the video.
+Invite a friend to join you in the video.
 Do the video with a co-presenter or even as an interview.

 Just like a script or cue cards are a safety net for you, having a co-presenter can work in the same way.
-If need be, they
+If necessary, they

 With a co-presenter, you don’t have to work to a fixed script.

 The video could be recorded as a kind of conversation between the two of you.
 Each of you contributing your opinions on the topic you’re covering.

 Or you could get your friend to interview you.
 Whether it’s a conversation or interview it will be easy to talk or answer questions because you know your subject.

 Another advantage of working with someone else is that if either of you starts to ramble, the other is there to bring the conversation back to the topic of the piece and drive the video forward.

 You will also potentially come up with more ideas for videos and how to do them if you work with another presenter.
 You can bounce ideas off each other and constructively criticize each other.
 It’s a fast track to boosting those YouTube presentation skills.